Hey, 2016, it’s me, Andrew.

-Who doesn’t need a little pick-me-up every now and then?
+Who doesn’t need a little pick-me-up now and then?

 Graham Helft is a tremendously talented guitar player, especially considering his age.
 Best of all?
 He’s using his talent to fund a good cause.
 Graham plays on the streets of Indianapolis for tips and donates the money to Riley Hospital’s music therapy program

 Games Done Quick is a bi-annual charity gaming marathon.
-Gamers perform “speed runs” of various games, which are streamed live to viewers, who donate to the cause.
+Gamers perform “speed runs” of various games, streamed live to viewers, who donate to the cause.
 The latest event raised $1.3M!

-When your family has a member with special needs, it can be hard to find places to go for fun that offer the support they need.
+When your family has a special-needs member, it can be hard to find places to go for fun that offer the support they need.
 Eli Project’s “Big Day Out” is an event that celebrates these families and gives them a chance to cut loose and have some fun.

 Submitted without comment.

-For people living in extreme poverty around the world, and affordable housing solution is desperately needed.
-This entrepreneur had an idea: why not make it out of discarded plastic, thus solving two problems at once?
+An affordable housing solution is desperately needed for people living in extreme poverty worldwide.
+This entrepreneur had an idea: why not make it out of discarded plastic, thus solving two problems simultaneously?